 Lab Techniques Every Researcher Must Know – Top 10 List

-A Researcher on an average spends 4-5 years of his life in the laboratory.
-The entire time is dedicated for setting objectives, designing experiments, conducting experiments, recording and analyzing experiment outcomes, interpreting and concluding the experiment outcomes for publishing the results.
-Among all the most important step is conducting experiments which are practical, unlike the rest which are theoretical and are feasible.
-In order to find the best results for the experiments, it is essential to be very crafty with the instruments and to be skillful with wet lab techniques.
+A Researcher on average spends 4-5 years of his life in the laboratory.
+The entire time is dedicated to setting objectives, designing experiments, conducting experiments, recording and analyzing experiment outcomes, interpreting and concluding the experiment outcomes for publishing the results.
+Among all the most important step is conducting experiments that are practical, unlike the rest which are theoretical and are feasible.
+In order to find the best results for the experiments, it is essential to be very crafty with the instruments and to be skillful with wet-lab techniques.

 In this article let’s have a look at Lab Techniques Every Researcher Must Know – Top 10 List

 Blotting is the most common lab technique widely used in the field of cell & molecular biology.
 It is an extremely useful multi-step technique used in the identification of different biomolecules such as DNA, mRNA, & protein during different stages of gene expression or for identifying specific proteins from a complex mixture of proteins after extraction from cell – the applications are many.
 Blotting techniques are of the following types:

 - Southern Blotting – widely used in gene mapping, gene discovery, analysis of genetic patterns and in Transgenic, Forensic & evolutionary studies.

 - Northern Blotting – gene expression analysis at mRNA level, also used in the study of RNA degradation, RNA splicing & determining RNA half-life.